zeus-fyi/zeus/zeus/iris_programmable_proxy/v1beta/RoutingProcedures.md

 Order of ETL Operations:

-1. the elements in the TransformSlice will run the ETL operations in the order they are listed and the results will be passed if applicable to the next step, eg. if the filter is a max aggregate, it will pass the max endpoints to the next step, and discard the rest
+1. the elements in the TransformSlice will run the ETL operations in the order they are listed and the results will be passed to the aggregates or otherwise next processing step
 2. the elements in the AggregateMap are then passed to the next step, eg. if the aggregate map has a max aggregate, it will pass the endpoints meeting the max value reference point to the next step, and discard the rest